Now Administering First, Second and Booster Doses

 Verification of Eligibility:

-To expedite the registration process, individuals are asked to bring their COVID-19 vaccination card showing their first two doses of the Pfizer-BioNTech or Moderna vaccine or their single dose of the Janssen vaccine.
+To expedite the registration process, individuals are asked to bring their COVID-19 vaccination card showing their first two doses of the Pfizer-BioNTech or Moderna vaccine.

 Third Dose of COVID-19 Vaccine for Immunocompromised Individuals